UW-COSMOS/Cosmos/docsrc/source/getting_started.rst

     ELASTIC_DATA_PATH=/path/to/es/directory

 The first seven lines in the file define which images to use.
-The default cosmos images assumes access to a CUDA enabled GPU.
+The default cosmos images assumes access to a CUDA enabled GPU with at least 8GB of memory.
 To utilize a CPU, append to each image "-cpu".
 For example, change uwcosmos/cosmos-base:latest to uwcosmos/cosmos-base-cpu:latest.
 If you use the CPU version, make sure to change all \*_DEVICE from 'cuda' to 'cpu'.

 Depending on your machine, you can scale the process by setting DETECT_PROCS and WORKER_PROCS to the desired number of